-- 8 cups cubed butternut squash (peeled and seeded), about 3 lbs of peeled cubes
+- 8 cups butternut squash (peeled and seeded) cut into 1-inch cubes, about 3 lbs of peeled cubes

-- Sprinkle each baking sheet evenly with 1/4 tsp salt, 1/4 tsp cinnamon and a pinch of cayenne (1/2 tsp salt, 1/2 tsp cinnamon, 2 pinches cayenne total).
+- Sprinkle each baking sheet evenly with 1/4 teaspoon of sea salt, 1/4 teaspoon of cinnamon and a pinch of cayenne pepper (1/2 teaspoon of salt, 1/2 teaspoon of cinnamon, and 2 pinches of cayenne pepper total).

 - Toss the squash on the sheets with clean hands to coat evenly.
 Roast the sheets of squash for about 30 minutes, switching the baking sheets on their racks halfway through cooking, until the largest piece of squash is fork-tender all the way through.
 Remove the baking sheets from the oven and turn on the broiler.
 If you used parchment paper, slide the squash cubes off of the paper onto the baking sheet for this final step – parchment should not be placed under the broiler.